mkdocs-publisher/mkdocs-publisher/docs/docs/04_blog/v010-initial-release.md

 As you can see, there are just 2 still maintained plugins for blogging in MkDocs:

 1. Material for MkDocs - complex but paid,
-2. mkdosc-blogging-plugin - much simpler than Material for MkDocs.
+2. mkdosc-blogging-plugin - much simpler than Material for MkDocs and a bit hacky due to mostly tricks in the template.

-### Features implemented
+## Features implemented

 This project is now at an early stage of development.
 Current functionalities are: